 La Sportiva Blizzard GTX ($200 – September 2019)

 The La Sportiva Blizzard GTX is a dedicated winter trail running shoe with deep lugs, carbide tips, an integrated gaiter, and a Gore-Tex membrane.
 By the numbers, it weighs in at 13.3 ounces (377 g), has a 6mm drop, and sports 7mm lugs.
+For more, read our full review of the La Sportiva Blizzard GTX.

 - La Sportiva Kaptiva GTX ($160 – September 2019) – A 9.5-ounce (270 g) waterproof version of the Kaptiva with Gore-Tex Invisible fit.